 As we touched upon earlier, more powerful and valuable vehicles tend to cost more to insure than less powerful, less valuable cars.

 If you're looking to buy something new, check which car insurance group each car belongs to as this will give you an indication on how expensive it will be to insure.

 Vehicles are categorised into 50 car insurance groups, based on their value and performance.
 Those at the higher end of the scale are the most expensive to insure, whereas those at the lower end are cheapest.

 As an illustrative example, a 2008 Ford Ka would be in group 1 (the cheapest group), whereas a Mercedes Benz SL Class 500 would be in group 50.

 Shop around for car insurance for over 60s drivers

 With the CIE rules and the EU Gender Directive changing the car insurance market, it's more important than ever to shop around and get the best possible price on car insurance for over 60s motorists.

 Accepting your current insurer's renewal price probably won't get you the best deal, and you're unlikely to be rewarded for your loyalty.
-Our research shows you can save an average of £375 by shopping around for quotes elsewhere.
+Our research shows consumers could save £220 (51% of consumers, Consumer Intelligence Feb 2014) by shopping around for quotes elsewhere.

 Our comparison service is very simple to use and will only take a few minutes of your time - certainly less time than it takes to give you details to several insurers over the phone.
 You can also adjust the level of cover or the voluntary excess you're willing to pay to see how your quotes are affected.